 Fire doors are heavy and can be a struggle to get through.
 They can be difficult to open, particularly for frailer people, those with mobility issues, or young children at schools and nurseries.

 However leaving fire doors wedged or propped open disregards the safety of others.
 It is also against the law.
-The only safe way for fire doors to be held open is with special devices, such as Dorgard, that close them automatically on the sound of the alarm.
+The only safe way for fire doors to be held open is with special devices that close them automatically on the sound of the alarm.